Ariel-MN/IoT/README.md

-# IoT
-Dustbin IoT System
+# Dustbin IoT Templates

-This is the HTML template that I'll be using for this project.
+For testing and improve the HTML template.